Light beer: Methods of manufacture

 After the normal brewing process, small starch fragments called dextrins remain in the finished beer because they cannot be broken down into fermentable sugar by the enzymes that are naturally present in barley malt.
 These dextrins are digested as carbohydrates and give beer about one-third of its calories and some body.
 Brewers make reduced calorie beer by reducing the dextrins (carbohydrates) in light beer and some brewers also reduce the alcohol content.
 Brewers typically use one of three processes, or combinations of them, to make light beer.

 The first process involves adding the enzyme amyloglucosidase prior to fermentation.
 Amyloglucosidase converts the dextrins into fermentable sugar.
 This process eliminates the dextrins and reduces the carbohydrates found in 12 ounces of beer from around 14 grams to less than 3 grams The reduction in carbohydrates also makes the beer less filling.
 Since this process increases the available fermentable sugar, it initially produces a higher alcohol beer but brewers add carbonated water to bring the alcohol level down to a normal level.
 Amyloglucosidase is found naturally in the human digestive system, but it is not found in barley malt.
 Miller Lite and Coors Light are made using amyloglucosidase.

-The second method uses high amylase barley malt and a longer scarification period during the mashing process which converts more starch into fermentable sugar.
+The second method uses high amylase barley malt and a longer saccharification period during the mashing process which converts more starch into fermentable sugar.
 (Amylase enzymes are found naturally in barley malt).
 This process is capable of producing beers with carbohydrates reduced to about 6 or 7 grams per 12 ounces.
 Anheuser-Busch light beers are made using this process.

 The third process reduces the amount of barley malt used and replaces it with high dextrose corn syrup.
 Since the corn syrup is made using enzymes that convert the corn starches to sugars, the syrup contributes little or no carbohydrates to the finished beer.
 Carbohydrate levels can be reduced by more than 50% using this method.
 Pabst Light has been made using this process.